Martin, Slovakia: Sport

 The division, the Handball 1st league.

 Transport

-Martin lies on the crossroad that interconnect the main road (as well main railway) from Bratislava to Košice with Banská Bystrica.
+Martin lies on the crossroad that interconnects the main road (as well main railway) from Bratislava to Košice with Banská Bystrica.
 It is connected directly to Žilina, Turčianske Teplice and Ružomberok.

 Public transport is not only in Martin itself, but it also extends to the surrounding town of Vrútky and to three villages (Bystrička, Lipovec, Turčianske Kľačany).

 Martin is also served by Martin Airport, a small, general aviation airport used for gliding.